Blog

 The heated lid exists to ensure that the temperature in the PCR tube is as homogeneous as possible.
 In the old days of PCR, when heated lids were not available yet, every 95oC cycle would cause evaporation and loss of sample, so after 25 cycles, you had nothing on the bottom of the tube.

-READ ALSO: What is the main argument against outsourcing?
+READ ALSO: What culture is in Malta?

 What is melting temperature in PCR?